 About Nicole

-Nicole Persall is a Registered Clinical Counsellor (RCC #17073) and Clinical Supervisor (ACS-Candidate) with the BC Association of Clinical Counsellors and holds a Master’s degree in Counselling Psychology from Simon Fraser University.
+Nicole Persall is a Registered Clinical Counsellor and Approved Clinical Supervisor-Candidate (RCC-ACS Candidate #17073) with the BC Association of Clinical Counsellors and holds a Master’s degree in Counselling Psychology from Simon Fraser University.
 Nicole offers online counselling to individuals and couples for issues such as relationships, trauma, attachment, anxiety, people-pleasing, boundaries, and more.
 Her sessions are offered virtually online for adults living in British Columbia, including Vancouver and the Lower Mainland.
-Nicole also offers individual and group clinical supervision for counsellors and registered therapists working in private practice with adults.
+As a clinical supervisor, Nicole also offers clinical supervision for counsellors and registered therapists working in private practice with adults.

 Nicole supports people in deepening their relationship to their self, others, and the world around them.
-She often works with people who have experienced relational trauma, attachment injuries, or challenging dynamics within their family-of-origin that continue to impact them in the present.
+She often works with people who experienced relational trauma or difficulties in their childhood that continue to impact them in the present.
 Nicole helps people explore how past experiences shape current relational patterns, beliefs, and dynamics, and learn news ways of coping and relating to others.

 She works with people who may have developed strategies that were once helpful — such as people-pleasing, over-achieving, or perfectionism — that may now be leading to overwhelm, disconnection, or burnout.
 She helps people assess and shift these patterns, and reconfigure their lives by identifying and honouring their needs and values, setting boundaries, and communicating with others in a way that feels more authentic and fulfilling.

-Nicole integrates a variety of therapeutic approaches in her work including Internal Family Systems (IFS), Somatic therapy, and Gottman Method Couples Therapy.
+Nicole integrates a variety of therapeutic approaches in her work including Internal Family Systems (IFS) and parts work, Somatic therapy, and Gottman Method Couples Therapy.
 She utilizes attachment-based, trauma-informed, and somatic approaches in her work.

-Originally from Southern Ontario, Nicole now lives and works in beautiful Vancouver, BC offering virtual sessions across British Columbia.
-You can often find her enjoying the local beaches, hiking, or practicing yoga.
+Originally from Southern Ontario, Nicole now lives and works in beautiful Vancouver, BC.
+She spends her time enjoying the local beaches, hiking, and teaching or practicing yoga.

 APPROACHES & AREAS OF FOCUS